Pentagon Federal Credit Union

 Should You Get a Secured or Unsecured Loan?

-As you start to learn whether a personal loan is right for you, another question is whether to apply for a secured loan or an unsecured loan.
+Another important question is whether to apply for a secured loan or an unsecured loan.
 Although personal loans can be secured or unsecured, most tend to be unsecured.

 A secured loan simply requires collateral of some kind.
 It could be your house or car, for example.
 If you fail to make your loan payments, the lender could repossess your collateral.
 Because secured loans are backed by collateral, they're considered less risky and usually have lower interest rates than unsecured loans.

 An unsecured loan doesn't require collateral — a strong selling point for some borrowers.
-Instead, lenders look at your credit to gauge how likely they think you are to pay back your loan, based on your repayment history, credit score, and other factors.
+Instead, lenders look at your credit to gauge how likely they think you are to pay back your loan based on your repayment history, credit score, and other factors.
 Unsecured loans typically have higher interest rates than secured loans because of the lack of collateral.

 How Much of a Monthly Payment Can You Afford?

+Start by breaking down your monthly budget and trying an online loan calculator.
 By entering different combinations of loan amounts, terms, and interest rates into a loan calculator, you can estimate what your monthly payments could be.

 Find out what your estimated monthly loan payments could be.